replikativ/datahike/doc/contributing.md

 `github-token` in the CircleCI UI for the organisation.

 ### Git tags and GitHub releases
-Each merge to `main` creates a release entry in GitHub and a git tag to point to the merge commit made when merging a branch into `main`.
+Each merge to `main` creates a draft release on GitHub and a git tag to point to the merge commit made when merging a branch into `main`.
 The jar is appended to the Github-release.

 ### The release process step by step